aliensatoshi/BSAT/README.md

 # BSAT
-## Blackbaud Student Account Terminal
+## Blackbaud Student Analyzer Tool

 This project is a Blackbaud Student tool to let you interact with Blackbaud with Selenium with CLI interfaces, a Discord bot, and website.
 If your school or institution uses Blackbaud, this is a must-fork!